Configure EIGRP redistribution settings

 Step 3

-In the Add Redistribution dialog box, from the Protocol drop-down, choose the source protocol from which the routes are being redistributed:
+In the Add Redistribution dialog box, from the Protocol drop-down list, select the source protocol from which the routes are being redistributed:

 • BGP—Redistributes routes discovered by the BGP routing process to EIGRP.